Super-apps and the changing mobile marketing landscape

 How do super-apps work?

 When it comes to super-apps, there’s no denying the dominance of WeChat.
-Initially launched as a communication app in a similar vein to WhatsApp, it’s since developed into an integrated platform for social networking, ride-hailing, food delivery, restaurant bookings, payments, and gaming - and has established itself as the archetypal super-app.
+Initially launched as a messaging app in a similar vein to WhatsApp, it’s since developed into an integrated platform for social networking, ride-hailing, food delivery, restaurant bookings, payments, and gaming — establishing itself as the archetypal super-app.

-WeChat also has a diverse user base, with everyone from business people looking to generate leads, to teenagers interacting with friends, to restaurant owners who use the platform to process digital payments and gather reviews.
+WeChat also has a diverse user base, catering to everyone from businesspeople looking to generate leads, to teenagers interacting with friends, to restaurant owners who use the platform to process digital payments and gather reviews.

-WeChat, its Chinese counterpart Alipay, and the Indian super-app Paytm have all reached a level of sophistication where they allow third parties to offer mini-programs or ‘applets’ within their apps.
-Brands such as L'Oréal or Nike create these mini-programs to market their products directly to the vast super-app user bases.
+WeChat, Alipay, and Paytm, have all reached a level of sophistication where they allow third parties to offer mini-programs (“applets”) within their apps.
+Brands such as L'Oréal or Nike create mini-programs to market their products directly to the vast super-app user bases.
 Gaming companies have also started to publish downsized versions of their products, and in China it’s common for local shops to use mini-programs.

-The unique selling point of a super-app that centralises so many functions is that you are able to complete multiple tasks or actions in one place.
+The unique selling point of a super-app that centralizes so many functions is that you can complete multiple tasks or actions in one place.
 You don’t have to switch between programs or providers to get things done.
-This also means less registrations, less incidences of providing payment details, and an overall reduction of friction.
-If you need a haircut, you can find a hairdresser, book an appointment, and pay - all in the same app.
-The same goes for everything from plumbers to yoga instructors, tailors to teachers, and more.
+This also means fewer registrations, fewer incidences of providing payment details, and an overall reduction of friction.
+If you need a haircut, you can find a hairdresser, book an appointment, and pay all in the same app.
+The same goes for plumbers to yoga instructors, tailors to teachers, and more.